microsoft/microsoft-ui-xaml/specs/CommandBar/new-command-bar-features.md

     // ...

     [MUX_DEFAULT_VALUE("false")]
-    [MUX_PROPERTY_CHANGED_CALLBACK_METHODNAME("OnContainsRadioMenuFlyoutItemsPropertyChanged")]
+    [MUX_PROPERTY_CHANGED_CALLBACK_METHODNAME("AreCheckStatesEnabledPropertyChanged")]

-    static Windows.UI.Xaml.DependencyProperty ContainsRadioMenuFlyoutItemsProperty { get; };
+    static Windows.UI.Xaml.DependencyProperty AreCheckStatesEnabledProperty { get; };
-    static void SetContainsRadioMenuFlyoutItems(Windows.UI.Xaml.DependencyObject object,  Boolean value);
+    static void SetAreCheckStatesEnabled(Windows.UI.Xaml.DependencyObject object,  Boolean value);
-    static Boolean GetContainsRadioMenuFlyoutItems(Windows.UI.Xaml.DependencyObject object);
+    static Boolean GetAreCheckStatesEnabled(Windows.UI.Xaml.DependencyObject object);
 }

 ```
 # Remarks
 ### More on the RadioMenuFlyoutItem implementation:
-When a `MenuFlyoutSubItem` applies `RadioMenuFlyoutSubItemStyle`, the style sets the `ContainsRadioMenuFlyoutItems` property to true.
+When a `MenuFlyoutSubItem` applies `RadioMenuFlyoutSubItemStyle`, the style sets the `AreCheckStatesEnabled` dependency property to true.
 This property change is attached to the `MenuFlyoutSubItem`’s [Loaded event](https://docs.microsoft.com/windows/winui/api/microsoft.ui.xaml.frameworkelement.loaded?view=winui-3.0), which fires every time the item is shown (i.e. the parent menu opens).
 In this event, a check is performed to see if any of the child items are of type `RadioMenuFlyoutItem`, and if they are currently in a checked state.
 Based on the child items checked/unchecked state, the `MenuFlyoutSubItem` (parent item) applies the “checked” or “unchecked” visual state – i.e. the parent item shows the dot indicator if one of its children are currently selected.